 In order to become eligible for CalWORKs, applicants must meet income and property tests and children must be deprived of parental support and care due to the incapacity, death, absence, or unemployment of one or more parents.
-The state uses a Semi-Annual Reporting (SAR) process to determine initial and ongoing eligibility for cash assistance.
-With SAR, all recipients are required to submit a SAR 7.
-Evidence must be submitted with the SAR 7 form to verify the reported information.
-Recipient eligibility and benefits for the reporting period are based on information provided on the form, and are determined using prospective budgeting rules.
+The State uses a Quarterly Reporting/Prospective Budgeting (QR/PB) process to determine initial and ongoing eligibility for cash assistance.
+With QR/PB, all recipients are required to submit a Quarterly Eligibility/Status Report (QR 7).
+Evidence must be submitted with the QR 7 form to verify the reported information.
+Recipient eligibility and benefits for the quarter are based on information provided on the form, and are determined using prospective budgeting rules.
 In addition, recipients' eligibility for cash aid is re-determined annually.